-This description should cover qualifications, current or previous relevant experience/expertise, and/or the record of the project team with prevention, intervention, and/or response to adult maltreatment.
+This description should cover qualifications, current or previous relevant experience/expertise, and/or the record of the key project staff that demonstrates the extent of knowledge of, and experience with, key aspects of the project.
 Include information about any contractual organization(s) or persons that will have a significant role(s) in implementing the project and achieving project goals.
 Please attach short vitae for key project staff only.
-Vitae or resumes can be included as attachments and will not count towards the narrative page limit.
+Vitae or resumes should be included as attachments, and will not count towards the narrative page limit.